2022 Wrexham County Borough Council election: Nominations

 The deadline for councillor nominations was 4 April 2022 at 16:00.
 146 candidates were nominated, a decline of 9 from 155 in 2017.
-These nominees include: 48 independents (down 13), 30 Welsh Labour (down 9), 28 Welsh Conservatives (up 8), 24 Plaid Cymru (up 9), 8 Welsh Liberal Democrats (down 5), 4 Wales Green Party (up 2), 3 non-aligned and 1 Reform UK candidate.
+These nominees included: 48 independents (down 13), 30 Welsh Labour (down 9), 28 Welsh Conservatives (up 8), 24 Plaid Cymru (up 9), 8 Welsh Liberal Democrats (down 5), 4 Wales Green Party (up 2), 3 non-aligned and 1 Reform UK candidate.

-Due to a lack of competing candidates for some electoral wards, upon the deadline for councillor nominees, eight councilors were re-elected due to no competition.
+Due to a lack of competing candidates for some electoral wards, upon the deadline for councillor nominees, eight councilors were re-elected unopposed.
 These uncontested seats represent 14.29% of the total seats in the election, cancelling the election for 14,583 electors.
 Wards with only the incumbent or one contender standing would not be holding the ward election.
-The eight wards with no competition, is an increase from the three non-contending wards in the 2017 election.
+The number of unopposed wards (eight) represented an increase from three in the 2017 election.

-The eight wards and councillors not facing competition, and are re-elected prior to the election are:
+The eight unopposed candidates, and their wards, were: